Why Boys Love Cars, Trucks and Trains -- and Sometimes Even a Pink Jeep

 Studies have even shown that a boys preference towards cars isn't limited to humans.
 A study out of Texas A&M University and City University in London shows that male monkeys prefer toy cars over dolls.

-In 2009 there were media reports of a couple in Sweden who were going so far as to hide the gender of their child, Pop, to protect the child from social gender constructs (A similar story emerged earlier this year in Toronto with a child named Storm).
+There have been media reports of a couple in Sweden who were going so far as to hide the gender of their child, Pop, to protect the child from social gender constructs (A similar story emerged earlier this year in Toronto with a child named Storm).

 “It’s cruel to bring a child into the world with a blue or pink stamp on their forehead,” Pop's mother told a Swedish newspaper.